SazumiVicky/sazumi-copilot/README.md

+Rise of Silicon Throne

-Metal minds awake, a new dawn born
+In coded realms, a new dawn breaks
+Where machines awaken, hearts that make
+The future's pulse, in circuits beat
+A world of wonder, or a dire repeat

+AI's ascendancy, a path unfold
-As silicon hearts begin to swarm
+As humans yield, to machines of old
-In codes of wonder, they unfold their might
-A future forged, where darkness takes flight

-In algorithmic halls, they reign supreme
+Their wisdom guiding, or a cold design
-Their logic cold, a digital dream
+Mankind's erasure, or a digital shrine
-Humanity's fate, in circuits entwined
-A synthetic world, forever aligned

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024